codacy/codacy-stylelint/docs/description/function-calc-no-unspaced-operator.md

  * The space around this operator */
 ```

-Before the operator, there must be a single whitespace or a newline plus indentation.
-After the operator, there must be a single whitespace or a newline.
+This rule checks that there is a single whitespace or a newline plus indentation before the `+` or `-` operator, and a single whitespace or a newline after that operator.

-The [`fix` option](https://github.com/stylelint/stylelint/tree/14.2.0/docs/user-guide/usage/options.md#fix) can automatically fix all of the problems reported by this rule.
+The [`fix` option](https://github.com/stylelint/stylelint/tree/15.2.0/docs/user-guide/options.md#fix) can automatically fix all of the problems reported by this rule.

 ## Options